Lightning-AI/litgpt/README.md

 ---

 # Get started
-LitGPT is CLI and config based.
-Select the model and the action you want to take on that model (finetune, pretrain, deploy, etc...):
+LitGPT is CLI and config-based.
+Select the model and the action you want to take on that model (finetune, pretrain, evaluate, deploy, etc...):

 &nbsp;